Watch Internet Video on Your TV:

 If you own a lot of other Apple products, like iPads, iPods, and iPhones, Apple TV offers tight integration with those devices.
 You an stream content wirelessly from your iPad to the Apple TV box and watch it on your TV.
-This is pretty cool - almost true Internet access on your TV.
-Apple TV also offers YouTube out of the box.
+This is pretty cool - almost true Internet access on your TV (some sites are blocked).
 For more info, read my complete review of Apple TV.

 Unlike Apple TV and Roku, TiVo Premiere allows you to record 75 hours of broadcast shows right in the box.
 You hook your antenna right up to it.
 In addition, you can watch shows from Hulu Plus, Netflix, and Amazon Prime (for additional charge, of course), not to mention YouTube.
 TiVo also has one of the best user-interfaces around, in my opinion.

-Leave a comment
+Leave a Comment

 Tell us about your set-top box experiences!
 Which ones are best?
 What do you like and not like about them?
 Where do you stand on the Roku vs. Apple TV debate?
 Your email address will not be shown.